 Colac Quarry

-On the 9th of June 2021, Holcim (Australia) Pty Ltd received approval under the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act) to extend the Colac Quarry located at 75 Potters Road, Ondit into Stages 5 and 6.
+Holcim received approval under the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act) to extend the Colac Quarry located at 75 Potters Road, Ondit into Stages 5 and 6 in June 2021.
 The EPBC Act referral reference for this approval is 2019/8530.
-The Offset Management Plan and the Corangamite Water Skink Management Plan which must be implemented under the EPBC approval for Stages 5 and 6 can be viewed below.
+Public notices relating to the EPBC Act approval for Colac Quarry can be accessed via the EPBC Act Public Portal by searching reference 2019/8530.

 The Northern Development Area (NDA) is located adjacent to the Colac Quarry, at 170 Ondit-Warrion Road, Ondit.
-Following community engagement and Statutory Endorsement of the Work Plan and supporting technical assessments (PLN-001672) under the Mineral Resources (Sustainable Development) Act 1990, a permit application (PA2403244) was lodged and is under consideration by the Victorian Department of Transport and Planning (DTP).
+Following community engagement and Statutory Endorsement of the Work Plan and supporting technical assessments (PLN-001672) under the Mineral Resources (Sustainable Development) Act 1990, a permit (PA2403244) was issued by the Victorian Department of Transport and Planning (DTP) in February 2025.

 Aligned with the requirements of Australia’s Environment Protection and Biodiversity Conservation (EPBC) Act 1999, The Colac Quarry team works diligently to create and maintain an environment that fosters biodiversity through rigorous ecological management practices.
 By applying science-backed indicators to measure our environmental impact, we’re able to actively protect and enhance local ecosystems, supporting wildlife while maintaining responsible quarry operations.